Ovarian cancer in India

 9) Pain in the pelvis

 The symptoms may occur due to a variety of conditions and can be treated easily and go away on their own.
-However, if any symptoms develop suddenly and prolong more or less daily regardless of initial treatment, consult a doctor immediately as they might be the symptoms of an Ovarian Cancer.
+However, if any symptoms develop suddenly and prolong more or less daily regardless of initial treatment, consult a doctor immediately as they might be the symptoms of Ovarian Cancer.

 What causes ovarian cancer?

 The exact cause of Ovarian Cancer is unknown.
 However, researchers working on ovarian cancer are trying to identify which genetic mutations are responsible for cancer.
-These mutations may be inherited from your parents and they may be acquired during your lifespan.

 1) A complete blood count test.